Flexible training

 What is LTFT (less than full time training)?

 LTFT covers any arrangement with reduced working hours for doctors, as arranged with an employer.
-All doctors that are training can apply for less than full time training.
+All postgraduate doctors in training, including those in academic programmes, can apply for LTFT training.

 Eligibility